DerekCook/CoreMidi4J/README.md

 ## Device Names

-In release 1.1 we changed the way device names are reported to Java in order to accommodate situations where people have several of the same device attached to their system (see the [Issue 21 discussion](https://github.com/DerekCook/CoreMidi4J/issues/21) for
+In release 1.1 we changed the way that device names are reported to Java in order to accommodate situations where people have several of the same device attached to their system (see the [Issue 21 discussion](https://github.com/DerekCook/CoreMidi4J/issues/21) for